streamlit/streamlit/docs/getting_started.md

    streamlit run first_app.py
    ```

-   Running a Streamlit app is no different than any other python script.
+   Running a Streamlit app is no different than any other Python script.
    Whenever you need to view the app, you can use this command.

    ```eval_rst